I beg to move,

 Thank you, Madam Deputy Speaker.
 The hon.
 Member for Wakefield (Mary Creagh) should have waited for the speech from my right hon.
 Friend the Member for Kingston and Surbiton, because none of those things is true.
 Perhaps he will correct the record later.

 I congratulate my hon.
 Friend on securing this debate.
 The intervention she just took was wrong on every count.
-It was the Conservatives who got rid of the Department for Energy and Climate Change, the zero carbon homes allowance; the green deal, the carbon capture and storage experiments—I could go on—whereas the Liberal Democrats have a proud record.
+It was the Conservatives who got rid of the Department for Energy and Climate Change, the zero carbon homes allowance; and the green deal, the carbon capture and storage experiments—I could go on—whereas the Liberal Democrats have a proud record.
 Under us and our policies, carbon emissions fell dramatically.

 So where do we go from here?
 The COP24 summit in Katowice, where countries settled most elements of the rulebook for implementing the 2015 Paris agreement, did not go far enough.
 I have been contacted by non-governmental organisations, the Climate Coalition, Green Alliance and the UK Sustainable Investment and Finance Association, and they are all disappointed by the lack of forceful language and ambitious pledges to come of out COP24.
 Not enough was agreed.